Men stole jewelry worth $16K: NYPD

 A 32-year-old man returning to work nearly three hours after the incident discovered property missing and contacted the police.

-The individuals being sought are described as males,from 20 to 30 years of age.
+The individuals being sought are described as males, from 20 to 30 years of age.
+A video of them approaching the business is posted at qchron.com.

 Police originally misstated the address in their announcement, leading at least one media outlet to incorrectly report the crime happening at a location that does not appear to exist.